 - The data collection scripts collect website behavior data of users, and synchronize the collected behavior with the contact behavior fields in your Emarsys contact database.
 This synchronization happens every few hours.
 Many Automation Center programs are built on these fields.

-- They track email campaign purchases and feeds this on a daily basis to to Analysis > Trends screens.
+- They track email campaign purchases and feeds this on a daily basis to to Analytics > Trends screens.

 - They track and update revenue data in various Dashboards and statistical screens on a daily basis.